andrewp-CWF/nsfishpass/README.md

 ---
 #### 3 - Load and snap fish observation data

 Loads fish observation or habitat data provided and snaps it to the stream network.
+This data can be used by later scripts to override accessibility or habitat calculations.
+For instance, you can mark a stream segment as accessible because fish have been observed there, even if the accessibility model would have marked that segment as inaccessible.

 **Script**

-load_and_snap_fishobservations.py -c config.ini [watershedid] -user [username] -password [password]
+load_and_snap_fishobservations.py -c config.ini [watershedid]

 **Input Requirements**